B4B0PaD/WP-Theme-Builder/README.md

 ##Quick guide

 ####Installation
-- Download the project in the WP theme folder
+- Download or clone the project in the WP theme folder
 - Access the project folder and do "npm install"
 - Open gulpfile.js and edit your WP theme informations
 - Run "npm run build"